Alan Archer MA(Distinction) Humanistic Person-Centred Psychotherapy

 My personal development over the past decade has led to an integrative approach to therapy so that, depending on the clients concerns and wishes, I am able to draw upon a wide range of philosophies including existentialism, object relations, self psychology, transactional analysis, gestalt therapy and principles of empowerment.

-At present I offer therapy in both the NHS and private practice.
+At present I offer therapy in private practice.
 In the NHS I have developed and lead a counselling service within a diabetes and endocrine unit where I am responsible for a team of counsellors training at BSc and MSc Degree level in Humanistic psychotherapy.
 I am also available to provide in-house supervision.

 My private practice includes both short and long term therapy and student counsellors requiring personal development therapy.